 - The cold brew coffee ratio is—coffee to water ratio which is 4 to 1.
 (4 parts water to 1 part coffee)

 - The coffee should be a medium coarse grind.
 It will be about the same grind as corn meal.

-- You will want to filter the cold brew coffee concentrate twice.
-You can use a fine sieve, a French press, or any other screen type of filter.
+- Filter the cold brew coffee concentrate twice.
+Use a fine sieve, a French press, or any other screen type of filter.